jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## Jalapeno Web UI

-The Jalapeno UI is very much a work in progress and is meant to illustrate the potential use cases for extending SRv6 services beyond traditional network elements and into the server, host, VM, k8s, or other workloads.
+The Jalapeno UI is a demo or proof-of-concept meant to illustrate the potential use cases for extending SRv6 services beyond traditional network elements and into the server, host, VM, k8s, or other workloads.
 Once Jalapeno has programmatically collected data from the network and built its topology graphs, the network operator has complete flexibility to add data or augment the graph as we saw in the previous section.
 From there, its not too difficult to conceive of building network services based on calls to the Jalapeno API and leveraging the SRv6 uSID stacks that are returned.

 Each lab instance has a Jalapeno Web UI that can be accessed at the following URL: [http://198.18.128.101:30700](http://198.18.128.101:30700).

-On the left hand sidebar you will see that UI functionality is split into four sections:
+On the left hand sidebar you will see that UI functionality is split into three sections:

 - **Data Collections**: explore raw object and graph data collected from the network.
-- **Topology Viewer**: explore the network topology graphs built by Jalapeno's BMP data.
+- **Topology Viewer**: explore the network topology graphs and perform path calculations.
-- **Calculate a Path**: gives the user the ability to select a source and destination in the graph and calculate the best path through the network based upon a selected constraint.
-- **Schedule a Workload**: this function is still under construction.
-The idea behind `Schedule a Workload` is to have a SRv6-based fabric load-balancing service.
+- **Schedule a Workload**: this function is under construction.

 ### Data Collections
 Currently populated with raw BMP and graph data.
 We have placeholders for future data collections such as Services (like firewalls or load balancers), Hosts, and GPUs.